rsr-at-mindtwin/2024Masks/README.md

 Knowing Choi Mei-Ling is no longer safe in China and requires extensive care, and that no one here will take care of her as she's just a flower girl, Jack informs the group they are leaving.
 He plans to take her to safety with a contact in Australia who he trusts will take care of her until she gets better — if she gets better - and tells the investigators that he intends to hunt down a member of the Carlyle expedition who he believes is hiding there.
 With their numbers decimated, the remaining investigators agree to board the ship with him, preparing for the nearly month-long voyage to Sydney.

 23rd of April 1925: Jack Brady has booked passage for himself, Choi Mei-Ling, Gus, Lia and Serafina on a ship run by the Australian Oriental Line from Shanghai to Sydney via Hong Kong and Brisbane.
 The trip takes, typically, between 14 and 21 days.
+However, tough goings have the ship arriving on the 19th of May, 2025, due to a delay in Brisbane.

 1926